jabowery/HumesGuillotine/README.md

 See the Nature video "<a href="https://www.youtube.com/watch?v=rkmz7DAA-t8">Remodelling machine learning:  An AI that thinks like a scientist</a>" and its cited Nature journal article "<a href="https://www.nature.com/articles/s42256-018-0005-0">Causal deconvolution by algorithmic generative models</a>".

-\* Rigor in ethics applies _intrinsic values_ in deciding what _OUGHT_ to done subject to what _IS_.
+\* Rigor in ethics applies _intrinsic values_ in deciding what _OUGHT_ to be done subject to what _IS_.
 Sequential Decision Theory is, in this respect, AGI's rigorous ethical reasoning.
 SDT depends on Algorithmic Information Theory for what _IS_, and on its _given_ utility function for its _intrinsic values_.
 Failure to recognize this has intellectually crippled the field of AGI ethics.

 ## Background